Smooklu/Phishblade/README.md

 # Phishblade
-A tool that lets you know if a site is flagged/taken down.
+A tool that lets you know if a site is flagged as a phishing site/taken down.